 - 1. The viability of the technical proposal refers to whether, at the current point in time, the technical proposal is reasonably achievable. - 2.
-While the majority of research work should be done locally, there will be some flexibility and it is acceptable that the R&D team obtains a reasonable proportion of component(s) of technology/product through collaboration with non-local universities or research institutes, or contracts out certain component(s) of the research work.
+While the majority of the R&D work of a project should be done locally, there will be some flexibility and it is acceptable that the R&D team obtains a reasonable proportion of component(s) of technology/product through collaboration with non-local universities or research institutes, or contracts out certain component(s) of the research work.
 It is imperative on the lead applicant and the project coordinator to ensure that all necessary IP licensing and authorisation arrangements are in order before the relevant external IPs are used in their R&D work.
 Whilst there is no need to 're-invent the wheel', one must consider the nature and extent of any proposed technical improvement and whether such improvement merits IP protection. - 3.
-In assessing the quality of the funding application, factors such as technical approach to the problem, accuracy of technical data, reasonableness of assumptions, etc. will be considered. - 4.
+In assessing the quality of the funding application, factors such as R&D plan and methodology, accuracy of technical data, reasonableness of assumptions, targeted technical specification and results, etc. will be considered. - 4.
 If the project will involve clinical study, the applicant should submit appropriate clinical study approval document(s) issued by relevant authority(ies) together with the application form, including "Certificate for Clinical Trial/Medicinal Test" for conducting clinical trial of pharmaceutical products in Hong Kong; or appropriate document(s) to prove that prior approval by the relevant authority(ies) is not required to conduct the proposed clinical research.